 - Pick a colorful variety of veggies (think the rainbow) and choose the ones that look the best.
 You eat with your eyes first.

 - Don’t buy the vegetables too early.
 You want them to be as fresh as possible, so buy them one or two days ahead at most.
 Veggies are a little more forgiving than fruit, but if you buy them further in advance be sure to store them well.
-This article from the Kitchn gives great tips on how to store your vegetables.

 - Offer a standard dip (like this homemade buttermilk ranch), but also offer something off the beaten path.
 This helps spice things up a bit.
 I also highly recommend having at least one homemade dip.
 See my list of dip ideas in the FAQ section below.